lcysyzxdxc/EmbodiedComp/README.md

  </div>
 </div>

-EmbodiedComp is a closed-loop benchmark frame for VLA(Vision-Language-Action) model.We use robosuite to build a environment with random texture and objects for an UR5 robotic arm with Pi0-FAST,Pi0.5 and OpenVLA-oft.
+EmbodiedComp is a closed-loop benchmark frame for VLA (Vision-Language-Action) models.
+We use Robosuite to build an environment with random textures and objects for an UR5 robotic arm with Pi0-FAST, Pi0.5, and OpenVLA-oft.
 To align with Real-world applications of Embodied AI, we deploy the compression algorithm within the Embodied Inference pipeline for the first time, enabling closed-loop validation.
 Since compression distortion accumulates in each loop-iterations, evaluation metrics include both Success Rate (SR) and the Step for iterations to represent efficiency.

 <div align="center">